 The Corporation's principal business activities are the exploration for, development of, and operation of gold mining properties.
-The Corporation operates through its wholly-owned subsidiary, Galane Gold Mines Ltd., which in turn operates two mines: (a) the Mupane Property, a producing mine which also has the rights to certain mineral exploration tenements located in Botswana through subsidiaries located in Botswana; and (b) the Galaxy Property, a mine in steady state production but that has not yet reached commercial production and which has the rights to certain mineral exploration tenements located in South Africa through subsidiaries located in South Africa.
+The Corporation operates through its wholly-owned subsidiary, Galane Gold Mines Ltd., which in turn operates two mines: (a) the Mupane Property, a producing mine which also has the rights to certain mineral exploration tenements located in Botswana through subsidiaries located in Botswana; and (b) the Galaxy Property, a mine in steady state production that has reached commercial production and which has the rights to certain mineral exploration tenements located in South Africa through subsidiaries located in South Africa.
+With the completion of the Mupane Disposition, the Corporation will no longer have mining operations at the Mupane Property.
+The Corporation is currently evaluating its approach to bringing the Summit Mine into operation.
 The Common Shares have been listed for trading on the Exchange under the symbol "GG" since September 6, 2011 and trade on the OTCQB in the United States under the trading symbol "GGGOF".
 For further information regarding the development of the Corporation from inception to the present date, see above under "General Development of the Business".